Bill Heller: First term in the Florida Legislature

 During his first term, he was a member of the Agribusiness, Utilities and Telecommunications, and Post Secondary Education Committees, as well as a member of the Schools and Learning Council.
 He was the ranking Democrat on the Post Secondary Education Committee, and he sponsored several bills.

 In June 2006, a Pinellas Park man claimed to have been thrown out of a bar for not drinking, despite his assertions that he was acting as the designated driver for his group.
 State Senator Mike Fasano, who claims to be a non-drinker, introduced a bill in the Senate to ban requiring bar patrons to drink, and Heller sponsored the bill in the House.
 There was an increase in the number of homeless people attacked by teenagers in Florida in 2006.
 In response, the Legislature acted to stiffen prison sentences for those who attack the homeless.
 Heller was one of four House sponsors of the bill, and State Senator Arthenia Joyner sponsored an identical bill in the Senate.

-Heller and two other Pinellas Democrats, Janet C. Long and Darryl Rouson, voted to support the use of school vouchers, which Florida Democrats have historically opposed, citing separation issues.
+Heller and two other Pinellas Democrats, Janet Long and Darryl Rouson, voted to support the use of school vouchers, which Florida Democrats have historically opposed, citing separation issues.
 Heller initially opposed it, but stated he was persuaded that it was an issue of quality education after meeting with the parents who used vouchers to send their children to a private school.
 He opposed a Bill in 2008 (HB 257) that would require pregnant women to have a sonogram before undergoing a first-trimester abortion.

 2008 election

-Heller was among three Pinellas legislative candidates endorsed by the Suncoast Group for the Sierra Club, along with Carl Zimmerman and Janet C. Long.
+Heller was among three Pinellas legislative candidates endorsed by the Suncoast Group for the Sierra Club, along with Carl Zimmerman and Janet Long.
 He was endorsed by the St. Petersburg Chamber of Commerce and the Associated Industries of Florida.
 He also won the endorsement of the St. Petersburg Times.
 They cited his ability to work across party lines and his experience as an educator and former administrator with USF.
 They credited him with legislation that reduced the influence of the FCAT, working to ensure that autistic children could receive health care coverage, and with the designated driver law.
 They believed he would help prioritize educational programs in an era of reduced expenditures and increasing budgetary constraints.
 They also said he would offer insight into the problem of making windstorm insurance coverage more available and affordable.

 Heller won re-election on November 4, 2008, defeating Republican Ross Johnson with 60% of the vote.
 Their campaign was amicable, and they waved to voters side by side on the same St. Petersburg street corner.
 He had support from Republican mayors Rick Baker of St. Petersburg and Frank Hibbard of Clearwater.